-Apprentices who have already undertaken a Foundation Apprenticeship at Level 2 may have already completed the ERR workbook or they may have undertaken an accredited unit.
-These apprentices will not be required to repeat this section but they will be required to provide evidence of completion at the time of certification of the Apprenticeship.
+Apprentices who have undertaken a Foundation Apprenticeship at Level 2 may have already completed the ERR workbook or they may have undertaken an accredited unit.
+These apprentices will not be required to repeat this section.

 There are nine national outcomes/standards that all learners must know and/or understand: